Saturday, February 21, 2015

-Motivation is a kind of internal energy which drives a person to do something in order to achieve something.
+Motivation is a kind of internal energy that drives a person to do something in order to achieve something.

 Definition of Motivation

-According to John Al Vogel "Motivation refers to the process that initiates sustain and direct our behavior".
+According to John Al Vogel, "Motivation refers to the process that initiates sustain and directs our behavior".

-David W. Jabing defined as the cause of behavior and concerned with three major aspects of behavior
+David W. Jabing defined behavior as the cause of behavior and is concerned with three major aspects of behavior

 2. The intensity or strength of behavior.